yklose/Decentralized-Auction-Platform/README.md

     3. Import any Account from the Blockchain to Metamask using the private key provided
 2. Set up Truffle
     1. `truffle compile` - compiles the .sol Contracts in contracts/
-    2. `truffle migrate` - migrate the contracts to the blockchain (can be seen in Ganache)
+    2. `truffle migrate --reset` - migrate the contracts to the blockchain (can be seen in Ganache)
-    3. `cd build`
-    4. `npm run start` - hosts the frontend located in build/src on localhost:3000
+    3. `cd build`, `npm run start` - hosts the frontend located in build/src on localhost:3000
-    5. `cd api`, `npm run start` - hosts the backend api located in api/ on localhost:5000
+    4. `cd api`, `npm run start` - hosts the backend api located in api/ on localhost:5000

 # Test the contracts
 Run `truffle test`